akshayboddhul/serverless-crud/README.md

 This template demonstrates how to make a simple REST API with Python running on AWS Lambda and API Gateway using the traditional Serverless Framework.

-# Serverless Framework Python REST API on AWS
+# Serverless Framework Python REST API on AWS with Cognito Authentication

-This template demonstrates how to make a simple REST API with Python running on AWS Lambda and API Gateway using the traditional Serverless Framework.
+This template demonstrates how to make a simple REST API with Python running on AWS Lambda and API Gateway using Cognito Authentication in Serverless Framework.